6 B2B Copywriting Blunders Companies Keep On Making

 In our personal and professional lives, we all know the importance of saying the right thing.
-Carefully selected bon mots can put people at ease, get them thinking, and indeed get them to act.
-But the sheer power of choosing the right words seems to be lost on some companies!
+Carefully selected bon mots can put people at ease, get them thinking, and get them to act.
+But the sheer power of choosing the right words still seems to be lost on some organisations – especially with AI slop sloshing around online!

-With this in mind, read on for my personal bottom 6 copy and content writing blunders that I see B2Bs (and indeed companies of all kinds) make time and time again.
-There are other mistakes out there in the wild, but these are the ones that generally catch my eye the most.
+Here are my personal bottom 6 copywriting blunders that I see B2Bs (and indeed organisations all over the shop) making time and time again.
+There are other mistakes out there in the wild, but these are the ones that generally grind my gears the most.
 Let’s dive in.

 1. It’s All “Me, Me, Me”

-Put simply, Copy should start out with the resolution you provide, not the product you’re trying to sell.
-Once you’ve got them hooked then you can get into the nuts and bolts of your company and how you help.
+Put simply, Copy should start out with the resolution you provide, not a shameless self-plug.
+Once you’ve got them hooked, then you can get into the nuts and bolts of your company and how you help.

 2. Far Too Jargony